Ed King (activist): Early arrests

-In March 1960, Ed King took leave from his seminary studies to volunteer in Montgomery, Alabama, where, on behalf of the Fellowship of Reconciliation, he helped organize secret interracial meetings where black students could mingle with white ministers and students from Huntingdon College.
+In March 1960, King took leave from his seminary studies to volunteer in Montgomery, Alabama, where, on behalf of the Fellowship of Reconciliation, he helped organize secret interracial meetings where black students could mingle with white ministers and students from Huntingdon College.
 At this point, King preferred to work behind the scenes, building bridges between blacks and whites.
-He had made it clear to the Fellowship that he didn't want to take part in sit-ins or other activities that could result in his arrest—and bring notoriety that would prevent him from becoming the pastor of a white church in Mississippi.
+He had made it clear to the Fellowship that he did not want to take part in sit-ins or other activities that could result in his arrest—and bring notoriety that would prevent him from becoming the pastor of a white church in Mississippi.
 But the course of events led in another direction.

 While attending a lunch-time meeting at the black-owned Regal Cafe, King was arrested along with 20 other people—including Rev. Ralph Abernathy—by police targeting activists affiliated with the SCLC.
 The local press played up the presence of "northern agitators" at the restaurant, including a young minister from Boston.
 Represented in court by civil rights attorneys Fred Grey and Clifford Durr, all of the arrested were found guilty of "disturbing the peace."
 Native white southerners, Durr and his wife convinced King that the arrest and imprisonment of white ministers would be of great benefit to the civil rights movement.

-When the national media picked up on the story, repercussions from the arrest were felt by King’s family in Vicksburg, who were horrified to see a photo of their son on the Today show.
+When the national media picked up on the story, repercussions from the arrest were felt by King's family in Vicksburg, who were horrified to see a photo of their son on the Today show.
 Years later, King wrote, "My father was calm but angry as he condemned my foolishness and the people who had 'misled' me."

 White Methodist church leaders in Mississippi told the Kings that their son was under the influence of liberal Communist teachers who had infiltrated the seminary at Boston University.
 Others in the community believed King's parents were also culpable.
-“Although his parents did not share King’s beliefs and remained segregationists themselves, they were the subject of attacks by the Citizens' Councils and the John Birch Society.
-Neighbors and fellow church members shunned the couple.”
+"Although his parents did not share King's beliefs and remained segregationists themselves, they were the subject of attacks by the Citizens' Councils and the John Birch Society.
+Neighbors and fellow church members shunned the couple."

 A second arrest in Montgomery followed on June 7, this time the result of a deliberate action planned by King and attorney Fred Grey.
 King invited Rev. Elroy Embry, a black Methodist clergyman, to dine with him at the Plantation Dining Room in the Jefferson Davis Hotel, where the younger man was staying.
 Alerted to the meeting, the police arrested the two ministers, both of whom were subsequently convicted of disorderly conduct and trespassing.
 King and Embry were each sentenced to two weeks of service on a prison work gang.
-(A local newspaper published a photo of Ed King wearing the striped work clothing routinely issued to prisoners.)
-The arrests and King’s growing involvement in civil rights activities effectively ended any hopes the young minister might have had of serving a white Methodist church in his home state.
+(A local newspaper published a photo of King wearing the striped work clothing routinely issued to prisoners.)
+The arrests and King's growing involvement in civil rights activities effectively ended any hopes the young minister might have had of serving a white Methodist church in his home state.